The Time Machine (1978 film): Critical response

 Film critic David Sindelar defends the film against the accusation that it departs entirely from the novel.
 He states that the film's anti-war message was done better and more subtly by the George Pal film.
 Sindelar pokes fun at Perry's adventures in colonial America and the California Gold Rush and feels the Eloi appear and act too much like contemporary American young people.

 Shooting locations

-The Collier & Heins Financial Consultants building complex in Salt Lake City, Utah was used for some of the modern era scenes.
+The Collier & Heins Financial Consultants building complex in Salt Lake City, Utah, was used for some of the modern era scenes.
 James Collier was president of the company in the late 1970s, and his office was used as Haverson's office.
-The Morlock scenes were shot in Park City, Utah, in and around one of the mines.
-Parts of the film were also shot in Kamas, Utah.
+The Morlock scenes were shot in Park City, Utah - in at least the Silver King Mine - and around other mines.
+Parts of the film were also shot in Kamas, Utah and also inside the Timpanogos Caves in American Fork, Utah (Section VII of article cited, Per #49).

+Cast note

+John Zaremba and Whit Bissell were cast regulars in The Time Tunnel, regularly working together on the tunnel set.
+Bissell also appeared in the 1960 film adaptation of H.G.
+Wells' novel.